 At appropriate times when there are a number of topics to cover we can do a scheduled online meeting.

-Please note that due to our distributed team we don't answer unscheduled phone calls, text or instant messages (Slack, Signal etc).
-Regardless of platform, all notifications appear on the computer and phone the same time.
+Due to our distributed team we don't answer unscheduled phone calls, text or instant messages (Slack, Signal etc).
+Regardless of platform, all notifications appear on the computer and phone at the same time.
 The difference is email is received by multiple staff members, so it's actually got the best coverage and fastest response times.